strmprivacy/api-definitions/README.md

 # STRM Privacy API definitions

-All `proto` file definitions for the STRM Privacy APIs.
+This project contains all `proto` file definitions for the STRM Privacy APIs.
+For more information, see the `docs` directory.

 ## gRPC Guidelines